airsstack/airsprotocols/README.md

 Contributions are welcome!
 This project is in active development.

 ### Current Focus
-- ✅ MCP migration from airsstack
+- ✅ MCP protocol implementation complete
 - 🚧 A2A protocol implementation
 - 🚧 LLM provider APIs